-Salesmen & dealers (65.20) are found to be the third rank among personal cosmopolite sources for seeking paddy information.
+Salesmen & dealers (65.20) were found to be the third rank among personal cosmopolite sources for seeking paddy information.
 The major possible reason was, that the salesmen & dealers during promotional activities try to interact more with paddy farmers.
 They try to provide some extra beneficial aspects than other company products.
-So, there is a possibility of exhibiting previous year's results of their product which compare between their own company and others, results in farmers to follow their bits of advice.
+So, there is a possibility of exhibiting previous year's results of their product which compare between their own company and others, resulted in farmers are interested to follow their bits of advice.

-The other important personal cosmopolite sources preferred by paddy farmers were the agricultural scientists (ARS, RARS, KVK) (62.91), NGO officials (61.66), cooperatives (57.91), commission agents (52.91) and panchayat officers (48.54) to seek information about paddy cultivation.
-They were given 4,5,6,7 and 8th rank respectively in obtaining paddy-related information by paddy farmers.
+The other important personal cosmopolite sources preferred by paddy farmers were the agricultural scientists (ARS, RARS, KVK) (62.91), NGO officials (61.66), co-operatives (57.91), commission agents (52.91) and panchayat officers (48.54) to seek information about paddy cultivation.
+They were given 4,5,6,7 and 8th, rank respectively in obtaining paddy-related information by paddy farmers.
 In the agricultural scientist's category, KVK staff were found to be more preferred by the respondents than ARS and RARS scientists.

 In contrast to this, personal cosmopolite sources viz., bank officials (42.08), Kisan call center (35.62) and plant clinic (31.87) were the least preferred personal cosmopolite sources to seek information on paddy cultivation.
-They were given 9, 10 and 11^{th} rank respectively in preference order for seeking information by paddy farmers.
+They were given 9, 10 and 11th, rank respectively in preference order for seeking information by paddy farmers.

 Bank officials were the least preferred personal cosmopolite source in obtaining paddy information by the farmers.
 Because they were busy with credit and debt issues.
 Some of the respondents quoted that they were not interested to share any farm-related queries.
 It also states that the Kisan call center and plant clinic were also the least preferred personal cosmopolite sources by paddy farmers in seeking farm information.
 This might be due to low awareness of both the plant clinic and the Kisan call center.
-Even though they can provide enough information to paddy farmers, some of the respondents stated that very rare services are provided by a plant clinic nearby the research area utilization pattern of personal cosmopolite channels by the respondents were gathered, analyzed using MPS and the results were presented in table 4.
+Even though they can provide enough information to paddy farmers, some of the respondents stated that very rare services are provided by a plant clinic nearby the research area.

-The utilization pattern of personal cosmopolite channels by paddy farmers n=120
+The utilization pattern of personal cosmopolite channels by paddy farmers

 Personal cosmopolite channels were the channels from outside the receivers' social system like extension personnel.
 They were from different organizations and transfer the information through different programmes conducted by them.
 They play a significant role in the adoption of newer technologies.
-Hence the data regarding the
+Hence the data regarding the utilization pattern of personal cosmopolite channels by the respondents were gathered, analyzed using MPS and the results are presented in Table 4.

-Table.4 The utilization pattern of personal cosmopolite channels by paddy farmers
+Table.4 The utilization pattern of personal cosmopolite channels by paddy farmers n=120

 S. No. Utilization pattern of Personal MPS Rank

 Cosmopolite Channels

 1. Result Demonstration 83.12 1

 2. Method Demonstration 82.08 2

 3. Farmers Fair (Kisan Mela) 71.45 3

 4. Training 67.50 4

 5. Group Meeting 60.20 5

 6. Filed visit / Field Day 59.16 6

 7. Educational tour 57.91 7

 8. Agricultural Exhibition 51.66 8

 9. Agricultural Campaign 44.58 9

 10. Workshop 43.33 10